fabio-d/minitel-native/rom-emulation/README.md

 Specifically, the Minitel CPU is based on the [Harvard](https://en.wikipedia.org/wiki/Harvard_architecture) architecture.
 In this architecture, data is stored in RAM, but the instructions are stored in a separate memory.
 In the Minitels, this memory is the ROM.
-One of the advantages of this design is that it needs neither bootloaders nor large RAMs to "load" the program into at startup (in fact, the Minitel only has 256 bytes of RAM): the CPU can just fetch the instructions directly from the ROM, at every cycle, right when they are needed.
+One advantage of this design is that it needs neither bootloaders nor large RAMs to "load" the program into at startup (in fact, the Minitel only has 256 bytes of RAM): the CPU can just fetch the instructions directly from the ROM, at every cycle, right when they are needed.

 The Minitels targeted by this project have either
 [an 8052 or an 8032 CPU](https://en.wikipedia.org/wiki/Intel_MCS-51).
 These two
-CPU models are identical, except for the presence of an integrated 8 KiB ROM in the 8052, that is not present in the 8032.
+CPU models are identical, except that the 8052 has an integrated 8 KiB ROM which is not present in the 8032.
 Therefore, there may or may not be an external ROM chip containing the program memory.
 Luckily, it seems to be the case that, even when there is an 8052 CPU without an external ROM chip, the Minitel boards still have a functional unpopulated socket where an external ROM can be installed (and the capability to make the CPU to use it, in place of the integrated one, with a simple non-invasive hardware mod).

 In conclusion, in order to replace the ROM of the Minitel:
 * If the Minitel came with an external ROM chip, just replace it with a